 This breed does best with experienced owners who have time to train and exercise them often.
 Socialization training is key for protective American bulldogs and works best when started with puppies.
 Adding positive training will encourage them to show off their friendliness to everyone they meet.

-Coat and Color: American bulldogs vary in color, but are typically white with patches of brindle, red, or black.
-Additional color patterns may include shades of brown or gray.
-They have a smooth, short coat.
+Coat Color: Typically white with patches of brindle, red, black, or shades of brown or gray

 Life Expectancy: 8 to 10 years